Fred Dean

 Frederick Rudolph Dean (February 24, 1952 – October 14, 2020) was an American professional football player who was a defensive end in the National Football League (NFL).
-A twice first-team All-Pro and a four-time Pro Bowler, he won two Super Bowls with the San Francisco 49ers.
+A two-time first-team All-Pro and a four-time Pro Bowler, he won two Super Bowls with the San Francisco 49ers.
 He was inducted into the Pro Football Hall of Fame in 2008.

 Dean played college football for the Louisiana Tech Bulldogs.
-He was selected in the second round of the 1975 NFL Draft by the San Diego Chargers.
+He was selected in the second round of the 1975 NFL draft by the San Diego Chargers.
 He was traded to San Francisco in 1981 due to a contract dispute.
-He is a member of both the Chargers and 49ers Hall of Fame.
+He is a member of both the Chargers Hall of Fame and 49ers Hall of Fame.

 Early life

 Dean was born in Arcadia, the seat of Bienville Parish in north Louisiana.
 He grew up 20 mi east in Ruston, where he attended the all-Black, segregated Lincoln High School.
 After integration, he moved as a junior to Ruston High, where he graduated.